 St. Andrew’s Cross (Hypericum hypericoides)

 St. Andrew’s Cross (Hypericum hypericoides) is a small shrub (up to 3′ tall, although usually shorter) of dry locations.
-Its linear leaves (up to 1″ long) are widest in the middle.
-H. hypericoides differs from the other Hypericum species described above by having 4 petals, not 5.
+Its single stem branches above the ground.
+The linear leaves (up to 1″ long) are widest in the middle.
 Its common name comes from the patron saint of Scotland, Saint Andrew, who according to myth was crucified on an X-shaped cross.

 Photography by Ken Borgfeldt, Penny Longhurst, Jim Poling, and Joe Standaert